Sometimes the analogy is made with the world of analog photography and is colloquially called digital negative, referring to the opposite of the film.

 For example, a sensor cell whose coordinates are (12, 20) has a value of (250)

-  In addition, other corrections and / or transformations must be made to obtain the final image in a standard format understood by devices (screens, monitors …) and editing programs.
+Other corrections and transformations must be made to obtain the final image in a standard format understood by devices (screens, monitors) and editing programs.

 RAW is not a format as such.

-  Each manufacturer packages RAW information in their own formats, there is no single standard or format.
+Each manufacturer packages RAW information in its formats; there is no single standard or design.

-  The most universal RAW format would be Adobe’s DNG.
+The universal RAW format would be Adobe’s DNG.

 We have already seen that the RAW file of most of our cameras does not contain an image as such, but the information necessary to build it a posteriori (in the development process)

 In any case, all these terms are usually used to refer to RAW: RAW file, RAW image, or RAW format would be equivalent forms.